markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 > HINT: Make sure you save and refresh the page often to see progress!
 If any styles being applied here accidentally break styles used elsewhere in the site, adjust how specific the selector needs to be to target only the HTML in question.
 >
-> Also don't forget to keep Chrome DevTools open during this to help determine if any style overriding is occuring.
+> Also don't forget to keep Chrome DevTools open during this to help determine if any style overriding is occurring.

 And there we have it.
 We just used HTML and CSS to create our first project!
 Our friends at Run Buddy are going to be thrilled to see what we've put together for them.

+Last thing we need to do is get this finished product onto the Internet for the world to see our work.
+So let's do another `git add`, `git commit`, and `git push` in the command line and see our work get published to our GitHub project page!

+## Reflection

+We made it!
+At this point, we've learned enough about HTML and CSS that we can actually hold our own a bit and create simple pages for the web.
+There's still some more advanced techniques to learn when it comes to these two languages&mdash;which will be covered next week&mdash;but up until about 3 or 4 years ago, this is about 75% of what a lot of developers used on a regular basis.

+In the next Module, we'll be taking the skills we learned throughout this project and expand upon it greatly with advanced CSS techniques such as responsive design layouts, animation, and adding a little interactivity.
+These concepts are going to be taking our capabilities to the next level, but first let's look back and consider how much we've learned so far in terms of both hard skills and soft skills:

+- We learned about the command line and how to use it to navigate and perform certain actions on our computer without having to even use a mouse or track pad.
+This is skill that developers put to use almost daily.

+- We learned how what HTML is, what it is used for, and how to set up a document.
+This also got us to experience some of the ins and outs of Visual Studio Code.

+- HTML syntax was introduced along with knowing when to use a certain tag and how to utilize HTML attributes to provide more meaning, context, or functionality to specific tags.

+- We learned how to take a design and break it into different sections or containers so we can create well thought-out and organized HTML content using.

+- Git was used to create a repository for the project, allowing us to create save points throughout our build process and giving us peace of mind.

+- GitHub was used create a remote (cloud) location for our repository to live and then used to publish our project to the Internet for others to see.

+- We introduced ourselves to CSS and how it is used to provide style and layout design changes to our HTML content, along with its syntax, quirks, and rules.

+- Finally, we took all of what we learned in the previous steps and applied it to another smaller HTML page.

+This may seem like a lot, that's because it is a lot.
+We covered a lot of ground in this project, but the good thing is that we aren't leaving this behind.
+The concepts and tools we picked up here are going to be applied and reinforced throughout everything else we do as developers, so there will be plenty of time to practice and hone our skills!